nicoespeon/vscode-slides/README.md

 ## Pre-requisite

 Slides is opinionated.
-To work efficiently, you first need to install:
+By default, you'll need to install:

 1. [The "GitHub Clean White" theme][recommended-theme] on VS Code
 1. [The "SF Mono" font][recommended-font] on your machine

+If you don't want to use these, you can configure Slides theme and font family.
+Open VS Code settings and search for "slides".

 ## Installation